ermolaev1337/parity-poa-tutorial/README.md

 # Step by Step
 Follow the [tutorial on GitHub](https://github.com/paritytech/parity/wiki/Demo-PoA-tutorial).
 Below is a simplification, with some tweaking of the files to make things work.
 You can run these steps first, and then go back to the tutorial to understand in greater details.

 The following assumes you're running on Linux Ubuntu with Parity installed.
+You can do this on the same machine (the configuration files take care of picking different ports).

 ## 1. Run the chain to create the accounts on both nodes
 Type these lines in two separate terminals: